pavel-2020/devextreme-documentation/concepts/05 Widgets/DataGrid/40 Scrolling/Scrolling.md

-Scrolling allows browsing data outside the widget's viewport.
+Scrolling allows browsing data outside the UI component's viewport.
 The following scrolling modes are available in the **DataGrid**:

 - **Standard**
 Loads all rows simultaneously.
 A user scrolls within one page if [paging](/concepts/05%20Widgets/DataGrid/35%20Paging '/Documentation/Guide/Widgets/DataGrid/Paging/') is enabled.